damitasalmon/field-notes/docs/azure-poc.md

 ## Background

-<p class="response" >I build this sample Azure infrastructure as a part of a skills-based assessment (SBA).
+I built this sample Azure infrastructure as a part of a skills-based assessment (SBA).
 This project was graded, so a many of the resources include my initials and/or last name to confirm it is my work.
-The alternative assignment was to present a business case convincing/explaining why the company should migrate to Azure.</p>
+The alternative assignment was to present a business case convincing/explaining why the company should migrate to Azure.

+!!! note
-**Note: You can click on the images to zoom-in.**
+    You can click on the images to zoom-in.

 ## Scenario